1984 United States presidential election: General election

+Polling aggregation

+The following graph depicts the standing of each candidate in the poll aggregators from July 1983 to Election Day.

+Polling

 Campaign

+Mondale unsuccessfully tried to replace Charles Manatt with Bert Lance as chair of the DNC.
+Mondale made Lance the chair of his presidential campaign.
+However, Lance had to be removed due to controversy over his tenure as director of the Office of Management and Budget.

+Reagan's lead in polling declined after the Republican convention due to its strong right-wing stances.
+Reagan was also criticized for a joke about bombing the Soviet Union.
+However, polls showed that voters believed Mondale was "too cautious and vague" and was trying to appeal to too many special interest groups.

+Roger Stone and other strategists working for Reagan viewed Ohio, where unemployment was 10%, as his most vulnerable state.

+Reagan made appeals to Evangelical voters during the campaign.
+He declared January 22, 1984, to be National Sanctity of Human Life Day.
+The American Coalition for Traditional Values (ACTV), under the leadership of Tim LaHaye, was tasked with maintaining Evangelical support.
+The ACTV planned on registering 2.5 million voters.
+LaHaye sent a letter to 45,000 ministers in sixteen states, under the title of the Christian Voter Program, asking for them to support Reagan's campaign and register voters.

 Mondale ran a liberal campaign, supporting a nuclear freeze and the Equal Rights Amendment (ERA).
 He spoke against what he considered to be unfairness in Reagan's economic policies and the need to reduce federal budget deficits.

 While Ferraro's choice was popular among Democratic activists, polls immediately after the announcement showed that only 22% of women were pleased about her selection, versus 18% who agreed that it was a bad idea.
 60% of all voters thought that pressure from women's groups had led to Mondale's decision, versus 22% who believed that he had chosen the best available candidate.
 Some members of the hierarchy of the Roman Catholic Church criticized the Catholic Ferraro for being pro-choice on abortion.
 Already fighting an uphill battle with voters, Ferraro also faced a slew of allegations, mid-campaign, directed toward her husband, John Zaccaro.
 These allegations included Zaccaro's possible past involvement in organized crime, pornography distribution, and campaign contribution violations.
 Ferraro responded to these allegations against her husband by releasing her family tax returns to the media on August 21, 1984.
 However, the damage to the campaign was already done.